 Author: Tamula Yelling, Constangy, Brooks, Smith & Prophete, LLP

 - There are various types of leave that may be available to an employee in Alabama.
 See Leaves of Absence.

-- Alabama does not have a state family and medical leave law applicable to private employers.
+- Alabama does not have a general state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

 - An employee may take unpaid leave to respond to a subpoena to testify or to participate in the reasonable preparation of a criminal proceeding.
 See Crime Victim Leave.

 - An Alabama employer must allow an employee to take leave from work to serve as a juror, as long as the employee provides proper notice.
 See Jury Duty Leave.

 - An employer may not terminate an employee who is a member of a volunteer fire department of emergency medical service who is late or fails to report to work while responding to an emergency call.
 See Emergency Responder Leave.